 (b) By use of force, threat, or intimidation directed at any person, or by the infliction of bodily injury upon any person, knowingly prevents a person younger than eighteen years of age from leaving a criminal street gang.

-(2) Recruitment of a juvenile for a criminal street gang is a class 1 misdemeanor.
+Recruiting a juvenile for a criminal street gang is a misdemeanor in Colorado.

 It is a criminal offense for anyone 18 years of age or older to recruit a juvenile under the age of 18 to join a street gang.
 This includes anyone who solicits, invites, encourages, coerces, or otherwise causes a juvenile to actively participate in a criminal street gang or become a member.
 It also includes making threats, using force or bodily injury, intimidating a juvenile to become a gang member, or preventing a juvenile from leaving a criminal street gang.1